tv2-oss/bifrost-gateway-controller/doc/creating-gatewayclass-definitions.md

 	// Parent Gateway
 	Gateway *gatewayapi.Gateway

+	// List of all hostnames across all listeners and attached
+	// HTTPRoutes.
+These lists of hostnames are particularly
+	// useful for TLS certificates which are not port specific.
+	Hostnames gatewayTemplateHostnameValues
+}

+type gatewayTemplateHostnameValues struct {
 	// Union and intersection of all hostnames across all
-	// listeners and attached HTTPRoutes.
-Particularly useful for
+	// listeners and attached HTTPRoutes (with duplicates
-	// certificates since these are not port specific.
+	// removed).
+Intersection holds all hostnames from Union with
+	// duplicates covered by wildcards removed.
-	HostnamesUnion, HostnamesIntersection []string
+	Union, Intersection []string
 }
 ```